A Choice Oustandig Academic Book

 Part Three: Instructional Considerations Across the Curriculum provides suggestions and guidelines for assessing and planning programs for deaf students using meaningful contexts; optimizing the academic performance of deaf students with emphasis on access and opportunities; implementing a cognitive strategy that encourages teaching for and about thinking as an overriding principle; establishing instructional and practical communication in the classroom, especially in relation to ASL and English-based signing; and solving old problems with new strategies, including Web-based technologies, resources, and applications.
 The lessons of these assembled scholars coalesce in the Part Four: Summary as a general recommendation for ongoing adaptability, a fitting capstone to this extraordinary volume of work.

-Donald F. Moores is Professor, Department of Exceptional Student and Deaf Education, University of North Florida, Jacksonville, Florida.
+Donald F. Moores is a former professor in the Department of Exceptional Student and Deaf Education at the University of North Florida.

-David S. Martin is Professor/Dean Emeritus, Department of Education, Gallaudet University, Washington, DC.
+David S. Martin is Professor Emeritus of Education at Gallaudet University.

 TEL 1-800-621-2736; (773) 568-1550 8 am - 5 pm CST